davidptclark/nc-portfolio-fe/README.md

 - We've used Cloudinary as our cloud storage provider, which are brought down and rendered using the Expo-AV video player

+- Calls to the API are performed using Axios

 - User authentication is achieved by storing hashed passwords on the backend and using bcrypt to compare and verify the hashed passwords

 ## 🖥️ Running the App Locally